Network Congestion Control with Markovian Multipath Routing: Notations and preliminaries

-The {\sc (num)} formalism can handle other congestion measures different from the queuing delay and has been used to model the steady state of different TCP protocols, each one characterized by specific maps $f_k$ and $\psi_a$ (see \cite{Low:2002,Kelly:1998,Gibbens:1999,Padhye:2000,Dumas:2001,Kunniyur:2003}).
+The {\sc (num)} formalism can handle other congestion measures besides queueing delay and has been used to model the steady state of different TCP protocols, each one characterized by specific maps $f_k$ and $\rho_a$ (see \cite{Dumas:2001,Gibbens:1999,Kelly:1998,Kunniyur:2003,Low:2002,Padhye:2000}).